a-n-rose/a-n-rose.github.io/_posts/2018-08-29-comparing-prosody.md

 Cat vs Rooster Mimic
 * -0.1367108903732711

 Wow!
 Including the window of 256ms made already a huge difference!
-Now to see if this works also for other sounds...
+One problem: the computation time is too long for a silly mimic game.
+Just for comparison, here are the computation times of pitch and stft extraction that I've completed thus far (on the original cat wavefile):

+Calculating the pitch with Librosa's default Values:
+* 0.09511232376098633 seconds

+Calculating pitch at 1 ms intervals:
+* 0.6700444221496582 seconds

+Calculating STFT at 1 ms intervals:
+* 0.2541377544403076 seconds

+Calculating pitch at 1 ms intervals with 256 windows:
+* 2.5810253620147705 seconds

+Calculating STFT at 1 ms intervals with 256 windows:
+* 1.2656512260437012 seconds

+Next step is to find values that result in similar results but lower calculation requirements.